mobcdi/HPI/README.md

 # HPI

+##What the scripts do
+opencv2_4_13.sh is the main file used to download the Opencv2 source code and create the directories, compile the code and then install it
+OpenCVWorker.sh is the script that runs on the other workers in the cluster to update the OS, install default jdk, install OpenCV2 and possibly other tasks (maybe pip install)

+**I might create another script to uninstall OpenCV as well**

 ##Notes to Me:
 - Run the script as sudo
 - To uninstall cd to build directory and run sudo make uninstall